boniilloo/FQ-Source-Cybersecurity-20251202/IA-01_Data_Usage_for_Training.md

 Client Application
 ```

-**Note**: The configuration of OpenAI API calls (including data usage settings) is controlled by the external WebSocket service, not the client application.
+**Note**: The configuration of OpenAI API calls is controlled by the external WebSocket service.
+However, the Data Processing Agreement (DPA) with OpenAI establishes contractual restrictions on data usage that apply regardless of the technical implementation, ensuring that Customer Data cannot be used for model training.

 ---